Non-Elitist Selection Can Improve the Performance of Irace: Selecting Diverse Elites

-Figure~\ref{fig:PC} presents the obtained configurations by polyline with vertices corresponding to the parameter values on the x-axis lines.
+While the irace variants, i.e., irace-rand and irace-entropy, achieve improvements by using non-elitist selection, significant variances are noticeable in Figures~\ref{fig:ACOTSP-config},~\ref{fig:ACOQAP-Compare}, and~\ref{fig:SPEAR-method} for results of the obtained configurations.
+Recall that AC techniques have been applied in~\cite{ye2021automated} for exploring promising configurations of the GA on diverse problems.
+Apart from analyzing a single optimal configuration, such benchmarking studies can also benefit from diverse configurations to investigate algorithms' performance with specific parameter settings.
+Therefore, we illustrate in this section that non-elitist selection can not only improve the performance of irace but also help understand the behavior of algorithms.

+Using ACOTSP as an example, we show the configurations obtained by each irace variant in Fig.~\ref{fig:PC}.
 The color of the configuration lines are scaled by the deviation $\frac{f - f^*}{f^*} \%$ from the optimum, where $f$ is the average solution cost across $200$ problem instances.
-Green lines indicate better configurations than red ones.
-We process ``Null'' values of the conditional parameter as~$0$.

-Firstly, we observe that irace-entropy performs the best with the most competitive configurations in green lines while the performance of the configurations obtained by irace cluster together.
-Irace-Gower and irace-rand obtain wide ranged configurations in terms of deviations.
-This observation matches our expectation that they are designed for exploring diverse configurations that do not necessarily perform the best.
-As a result, this design helps them find new well-performing configurations.
-Secondly, regarding the parameters of the obtained configurations, the range of $beta$ and $q0$ are narrower for irace compared to the other methods.
+We observe that irace-entropy obtains most of the competitive configurations while covering a wider range of performance with deviations from $0$ to $0.25$.
+However, the performance of the configurations obtained by the irace cluster in a range of deviations from $0.1$ to $0.2$.
+Moreover, regarding the parameters of the obtained configurations, the range of $beta$ and $q0$ are narrower for irace compared to the other methods.
 However, the configurations with $beta > 8$ and $q0 > 0.9$, outside the range obtained by irace, generally perform well.

-Recall that $q0 = 0$ indicates ``Null'' values not reflecting scales, which indicates the configurations do not apply $algorithm=acs$.
-The results of irace-Gower indicates $algorithm=acs$ is not a good option.
-We will not research how the parameter values practically affect the performance of ACOTSP since it is beyond the topic of this paper.
-Nonetheless, Figure~\ref{fig:PC} still provides evidence of applying the AC problem to investigate the behavior of algorithms, especially when diverse configurations are obtained.
+We will not investigate how the parameter values practically affect the performance of ACOTSP since it is beyond the scope of this paper.
+Nonetheless, Fig.~\ref{fig:PC} provides evidence that irace-entropy can provide more knowledge concerning the distribution of obtained performance (i.e., fitness) and parameter values, which is helpful for understanding algorithms' behavior.